 Our ambition is to show a varied and diverse program with films from multiple genres from different parts of the world and explore feminism via cinematic experiences.
 We aim for this festival to be accessible and inclusive for everyone.
 Feminism take many shapes and forms, even a not explicitly feminist film plot can be changing the gender norms.
 But feminism can also be very subjective, what might be empowering for us might not be so for you.
 Therefore we try to incorporate discussions and dialogues around our films and welcome an interactive dialogue with our guests.

 We welcome every film fan, cinema-goer, feminist and non-feminist to enjoy the Berlin Feminist Film Week.
-The 4th edition of the Berlin Feminist Film Week will open on March 8th 2017.
-Keep an eye out for upcoming programs, find us on Facebook or subscribe to our newsletter to keep up to date.
+The 5th edition of the Berlin Feminist Film Week has come to an end and our call for submissions for 2019 is now open.
+Keep an eye out for upcoming programs on our Facebook page or subscribe to our newsletter to keep up to date.